Stock Market Simulation

 Overview

-A concurrent stock market simulation built in Java, featuring an order-matching engine, multiple autonomous trading bots with different strategies, and a real-time Swing GUI for visualization.
-The project explored concurrent programming patterns and market microstructure.
+A multi-threaded stock market simulator in Java — an order-matching engine, autonomous trading bots with different strategies, and a real-time Swing GUI showing everything as it happens.
+Built to explore concurrent programming patterns while also being a fun way to learn about market microstructure.

 What I Built

-- Thread-safe order book with limit and market order support
+- Thread-safe order book supporting both limit and market orders

 - Price-time priority matching engine

-- Autonomous trading bots (mean reversion, momentum, random, market making)
+- Autonomous trading bots (mean reversion, momentum, random walk, market making)

-- Real-time Swing GUI with candlestick charts and order book visualization
+- Real-time Swing GUI with candlestick charts and order book depth visualization

 Technical Details